abderrahm4ne/abderrahm4ne/README.md

 #  About Me:
-interested in ALL Computer Fields and crypto;<br>Currently focusing on web developing;
+interested in ALL Computer Fields and crypto && kernel enthusiast;<br>Currently focusing on web developing;
-kernel enthusiast;

 # 📊 GitHub Stats: